70 Interesting & Awesome Facts and Trivia about Indiana

 5. Colleges!
 Indiana University Bloomington isn’t the only big-shot fancy-pants institute of higher education in Indiana.
 The state is also home to Purdue University in West Lafayette, as well as the University of Notre Dame in South Bend, Indiana.
 There are 40 more colleges in Indiana, like Ball State University lol, most of which are probably perfectly good schools.

 6. Corn!
 Indiana has lots and lots of farmland, and it’s known for being a top producer and supplier of both corn and popcorn.
 Pretty much half of all the cropland in Indiana is dedicated to corn.
 Corn is so important that the mechanical corn picker was invented by John Powell in Kokomo, Indiana in 1920.
 Believe it or not, there is even a town called Popcorn, Indiana.
-And if that were not enough, Brazil, Indiana is the birthplace of popcorn maven Orville Redenbacher.
+And if that were not enough, the town of Brazil, Indiana is the birthplace of popcorn maven Orville Redenbacher.

 What are the official state symbols of Indiana?